-The golf course was designed by Arthur Hills, who only has two golf courses to his name in the whole of Europe, making Oitavos Dunes a rare find on the European golfing map.
-The course is a par-71, playing to 6,372 off the championship tees and offers a great mix of woodland and links-style golf, which blends perfectly into the natural surroundings.
-Oitavos Dunes is a golf course that regularly features as not only one of the top 20 golf courses in Europe but in the top 100 in the world.
+The golf course was developed by Arthur Hills, who only has two golf courses in Europe to his name, making Oitavos Dunes a unique discovery on the European golfing map.
+The par-71 course plays to 6,372 yards from the championship tees.
+It has a superb combination of forest and links-style golf that mix nicely with the natural surroundings.
+As a result, Oitavos Dunes is a golf course consistently ranked as one of the top 20 in Europe and the top 100 globally.

-The course is very well maintained throughout the year, with plenty of testing hazards and the greens are fast and undulating, providing a real challenge with the putter.
-The opening four holes give a glimpse of what is to come but they are a little tight and the easiest run of holes on the course.
-This can lull golfers into a false sense of security on their first visit to the course.
-However, from the 5th hole onwards, things really begin to open up at Oitavos Dunes, with trees, bunkers, and dunes all coming into play, making long accurate shots off the tee vital for good scoring.
+The course is well-kept all year, with lots of punishing hazards, and the greens are fast and undulating, making putting a true challenge.
+The first four holes set the tone for the rest of the course.
+However, they are a touch tight and the most accessible run of holes.
+On their first visit to the course, the course may lull golfers into a false feeling of security due to this.
+However, things truly start to open up at Oitavos Dunes after the 5th hole, with trees, bunkers, and dunes all coming into play, making long, precise drives off the tee critical for excellent scoring.

 If the wind kicks up, the par-3 14th hole, with a ravine between the tee and green, may quickly become the most challenging on the golf course.
 The 18th hole is an example of a great ending hole, with a problematic, narrow fairway that doglegs left and is surrounded by woods and sand.
 Nevertheless, it's an excellent way to cap off a fantastic game of golf.